wso2/identity-apps/.changeset/quick-pears-impress.md

 "@wso2is/console": patch
 ---

-Adds sms otp configurations for the password recovery connector editor page.
+Add SMS OTP configurations for the password recovery connector edit page.